A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Methods

 Armed with an appropriate notion of gradient, we can now define what it means to be a stationary point of $\eobj$ in \eqref{eq: objective}.
 Eschewing technical considerations for the moment, the variational gradient of $\eobj$ is formally

 which vanishes if and only if the \emph{self-consistency} equation

 is satisfied.
-Some care is required to rigorously make this argument;\footnote{This is because the variational gradient of the \ac{kld} term in \eqref{eq: objective} exists only in a restricted sense, due to the \ac{kld} itself not being well-defined on all of $\mathcal{P}(\mathbb{R}^d)$.} for our purposes it is sufficient to \emph{define} stationary points as solutions of \eqref{eq: self-consistency}.
+Some care is required to rigorously make this argument; this is because the variational gradient of the \ac{kld} term in \eqref{eq: objective} exists only in a restricted sense, due to the \ac{kld} itself not being well-defined on all of $\mathcal{P}(\mathbb{R}^d)$.
+For our purposes it is sufficient to \emph{define} stationary points as solutions of \eqref{eq: self-consistency}.
 Additional background relating minimisers of $\eobj$, the roots of $\vargrad \eobj$, and the self-consistency equation is provided in \Cref{app: defn first var}.
 Sufficient conditions for existence and uniqueness of solutions to \eqref{eq: self-consistency} are provided in \Cref{sec:minimizer}.

-\begin{definition}[Stationary point] A distribution $\target \in \finitemomentspace{}$ is called a \emph{stationary point} of $\eobj$ in \eqref{eq: objective} if $\target$ satisfies the self-consistency equation \eqref{eq: self-consistency}. \end{definition}
+\begin{definition}[Stationary point] A distribution $Q \in \finitemomentspace{}$ is called a \emph{stationary point} of $\eobj$ in \eqref{eq: objective} if $Q$ satisfies the self-consistency equation \eqref{eq: self-consistency}. \end{definition}

 Thus, since our target distribution $\target$ is a stationary point of $\eobj$ in \eqref{eq: objective}, a quantitative measure of the size of the variational gradient $\vargrad \eobj(Q)$ appears to be a sensible way to measure dissimilarity of $Q$ to $\target$.
-However, \eqref{eq: objective} is only well-defined for distributions $Q$ with $Q \ll Q_0$.
+However, the objective \eqref{eq: objective} is only well-defined for distributions $Q$ with $Q \ll Q_0$.
 This important technical point will now be resolved.

 For the moment, assume that $Q$ and $Q_0$ have positive and differentiable densities $q$ and $q_0$ on $\mathbb{R}^d$.
 To relax this requirement we will compute quantities that do not involve the density of $Q$.
 Let $v : \mathbb{R}^d \rightarrow \mathbb{R}^d$ be a vector field; we are going to probe the size of the variational gradient as projected along this vector field.
-Using \eqref{eq: formal var grad}, and assuming sufficient regularity for an integration-by-parts formula to hold,
+To this end, we introduce the class of linear differential operators